NethServer/nethserver-freepbx/README.rst

 WebRTC
 ======

-You can create WebRTC extension by following this official guide from freepbx:
+You can create WebRTC extensions following this official guide from freepbx:

 [Setting up WebRTC on FreePBX](http://wiki.freepbx.org/display/FPG/WebRTC+Phone-UCP#WebRTCPhone-UCP-EnablingWebRTCPhoneforauser)

-After the installation of Certificate Manager and WebRTC modules there is a valid self-signed certificate that can be use for WebRTC.
+After the installation of Certificate Manager and WebRTC modules there is a valid self-signed certificate that can be used for WebRTC.

 How to test it
 --------------